fwilleke80/Pulse/docs/MONITOR_TUTORIAL.md

 3. Create the monitor and choose its timing under **Schedule**.
 4. Add the final recipients under **Recipients**.
 5. Open each recipient and review the exact outgoing message.
-6. Add document assignments only if useful for future document delivery; current Pulse does not send the documents.
+6. Add document assignments if useful for future delivery.
 7. Choose **Direct recipient notification** or **Safety-contact confirmation** under **Escalation**.
 8. If using safety contacts, choose the contacts, required confirmation count, timing, and postponement period.
 9. Review every warning under **Review & activation**.